NielsScholten94/Setup-Wizard/README.md

 ```

 ## Installation
-To continue make sure that at least the following tools are installed:
+For usage of the application make sure that at least the following tools are installed:
 - Java Development Kit (JDK) 8 or later, like OpenJDK 8
 - A Java IDE, like IntelliJ IDEA Community
 - Node.js